vibhoragg16/FinSight-AI/README.md

     -   **Market Data**: Gathers historical stock prices, volumes, and technical indicators using `yfinance` and the `ta` library.

 ---

+### ⏰ Scheduling & Alerting (`src/scheduler/, src/alerting/`)
+-  **Task Scheduler**: A background service (`python main.py scheduler`) that automates the entire data pipeline.
+It can be configured to run data collection, processing, and analysis at different frequencies (e.g., market data every 4 hours, SEC filings daily).

+-  **Proactive Alerting**: A rule-based system that monitors for critical events like significant drops in the health score, high price volatility, or a cluster of negative news.
+It sends immediate email alerts for high-severity events and daily summaries for others.

+### 🧠 AI Core & Document Parsing (`src/ai_core/, src/document_processing/`)
+-  **Qualitative & Quantitative Brains**: The AI logic is separated into two main components: the `QuantitativeBrain` handles all numerical analysis (health score, predictions), while the `QualitativeBrain` manages text-based tasks like sentiment analysis and summarization.

+-  **Document Parsing**: The `parser.py` script is the core of the document processing pipeline.
+It extracts raw text from HTML and PDF filings, chunks it into manageable pieces, generates embeddings (numerical representations), and stores them in the ChromaDB vector store.

+-  **Table Extraction**: The system uses the `camelot-py` library to identify and extract tables from PDF documents, which can be used for more granular quantitative analysis.

 ## 📂 Project Structure Explained